-The King Code has formed the cornerstone of our approach to governance.
-The Group supports the overarching goals of King IV, namely ethical culture, good performance, effective control and legitimacy.
-The SBG Board is satisfied with the Group's application of the principles of King IV.
-A statement on the Group's application of the King IV principles is available online at www.standardbank.com.
+The King IV Report on Corporate Governance for South Africa 2016 (the "King Code") has formed the cornerstone of SBG's approach to governance.
+The Group supports the overarching goals of the King Code, namely ethical culture, good performance, effective control and legitimacy.
+The SBG Board is satisfied with the Group's application of the principles of the King Code.
+A statement on the Group's application of the King Code principles is available online at www.standardbank.com.